brndd/epoch-update.sh/README.md

 2. Set Steam launch options to: `/full/path/to/steam-launch.sh %command%` (replacing the path with the actual path to the script)

 Note that you still need epoch-update.sh in the WoW installation directory for steam-launch.sh to work.

+## Lutris install script

+`project-epoch-nolauncher.yaml` is a Lutris install script that sets the game up with the updater script.